Ezra | 1-2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | PDF |

 Verse by Verse Commentary

 1. They spent three days at a base camp before setting off.
-This time was probably sent checking provisions, divvying responsibilities, giving final instructions, organizing, checking who had arrived, and waiting for final arrivals.
+This time was probably spent checking provisions, divvying responsibilities, giving final instructions, organizing, checking who had arrived, and waiting for last arrivals.

-2. After checking who had arrived, Ezra discovered that there weren’t any Levites in the group.
+2. After checking who had arrived, Ezra discovered that there weren’t any Levites in the group!
 We see his leadership and initiative in his response.
-Instead of just saying “oh well, too bad,” he sent out messengers to call some of the Levites to join them.
+Instead of just saying, “Oh well, too bad,” he sent out messengers to call some of the Levites to join them.
 He was not ashamed or embarrassed to take up the responsibility of leadership and issue commands.
-The Levites did not choose to send some representatives on their own, so Ezra helped them out by encouraging them and motivating them.
+The Levites did not choose to send some representatives on their own, so Ezra helped them out by encouraging and motivating them.
 After his encouragement, 38 Levite men and 220 temple servants joined the group.

-A. Application: People do not always do what they should do on their own.
-Sometimes they are engrained in their own habits and need a bit of a push.
-In Hebrews 10:24-25 we learn to encourage one another.
+Application: People do not always do what they should do on their own.
+Sometimes, they are ingrained in their own habits and need a bit of a push.
+This is one responsibility of believers since Hebrews 10:24-25 tells us to encourage and spur one another on towards love and good deeds.

 Hebrews 10:24-25 Verse

-Sometimes we need to consider how we can “push” another person towards what they should be doing.
+Sometimes, we must consider how we can “push” another person towards what they should be doing.

 III.
 The people fast and seek God’s protection (21-23)